lsst-dm/dm_dev_guide/python/numpydoc.rst

 .. _py-docstring-attribute-constants-structure:

-Documenting Constants and Class Attributes
+Documenting constants and class attributes
 ==========================================

-Sections in Constant and Class Attribute Docstrings
+Sections in constant and class attribute docstrings
 ---------------------------------------------------

 Constants in modules and attributes in classes are all documented similarly.